 When a request is sent for a push notification, the Google Cloud Messaging server receives a message from your server which includes the registration ID of the device.
 Then, the Google Cloud Messaging server sends the message to the mobile device which has that registration ID.

 Remember that using Google Cloud Messaging means you must use the mobile app to implement it and then use the server side to implement it.
-Plus, the registration ID of the device will need to be sent to the server from the mobile app.
+Plus, the registration ID of the device will need to be sent to the server from the Android mobile app.

 Alternatives (for iOS and Android)